apollographql/apollo-kotlin/Contributing.md

 Coding Style
 ------------

-The coding style employed here is fairly conventional Java - indentations are four spaces, class names are PascalCased, identifiers and methods are camelCased.
+The coding style employed here is fairly conventional Kotlin - indentations are four spaces, class names are PascalCased, identifiers and methods are camelCased.

 Workflow